Lecture 1. Introduction

 - Limited technical support (there is no unique official developer to ask for)

-- Absence of a graphical user interface (GUI) and the steep learning curve
+- Absence of a graphical user interface (GUI) and the steep initial learning curve

 "... whether or not a high-tech product succeeds can be explained by the “9x Effect”.
 In a very small nutshell, the 9x effect says that a potential user of a new product will underweight by a factor of three the benefits of a new product, and overweight by the same factor the costs of giving up their current solution.
 Human beings evaluate new things relative to the status quo, and we are risk averse (we exaggerate the cost of a loss in our minds).
 So if a new product is to succeed, it better be nine times better than the current solution."